Take part in one of Bristol’s most iconic sporting events!

 Once you have registered with us, you will be shown how to set up an online giving page.

-It’s a simple platform to use, for both yourself and your supporters.
+They are simple platforms to use, for both yourself and your supporters.
 All donations made to your page are transferred to us automatically and it allows supporters to gift aid their donations.

-You can create a page by clicking this link and selecting the ‘fundraise for us’ button.
-Choose ‘taking part in an event’ and search for Bristol Half.
+Create a page and selecting the ‘fundraise for us’ button.
+Choose ‘taking part in an event’ and search for Great Bristol Half Marathon.
 It’s always good to start your page early!

-The exact route of the Bristol Half is yet to be confirmed but in previous years it has been a relatively flat route that loops twice around Bristol City Centre.
+The exact route of the Great Bristol Half Marathon is yet to be confirmed but in previous years it has been a relatively flat route that loops twice around Bristol City Centre.

 You need to be at least 17 years old to enter.